Jul 11, 2023

 - W: Finally, the W stands for water resistance.

 Combined, all of the above properties make up an SOOW wire.
 These cables feature a 600 volts rating and are made for standard commercial applications and heavy-duty industrial applications.
+SOOW wire can withstand temperatures ranging from minus 40 degrees Fahrenheit to 200 degrees Fahrenheit.
 The tough rubber jacket surrounding the copper wires features a chlorinated polyethylene elastomer (CPE) jacket, making it resistant to environmental stressors like heat, sun, oil and water.
-As a result of this heavy-duty construction, you can safely use these cables outdoors and indoors.
+As a result of this heavy-duty construction, you can safely use these cables outdoors and indoors, including even tough industrial zones.
+In some SOOW cables designed for light applications, you’ll find a thermoplastic elastomer (TPE) jacket, but this material does not offer oil resistance or operation in high temperatures.

 Applications of SOOW Wires